roman1e2f5p8s/kp_committee/README.md

 \end{equation}

 We are interested in two scenarios:
-1. In order to **stop** the committee, the adversary needs to obtain at least 1/3 of the total voting power.
+1. In order to **stop** the committee, the adversary needs to obtain 1/3 or more of the total voting power.
-2. In order to **overtake** the committee, the adversary needs to obtain at least 2/3 of the total voting power.
+2. In order to **overtake** the committee, the adversary needs to obtain more than 2/3 of the total voting power.

 Define $\alpha \in \{1/3, 2/3\}$.
 We now formulate the following optimization problem